 If you feel the need to get away from the sensationalized and overly priced cafés or restaurants, Coloane Island is your best choice.
-It’s known to be quieter and slow-paced in terms of lifestyle.
-A regular hotspot for tourists, and locals alike, you can stop by Hac Sa Beach for barbecue or head over to the old Coloane Village and explore the famous Lord Stows Bakery to indulge in a few delicious egg tarts.
+It’s known to be quieter and slower-paced in terms of lifestyle.
+A regular hotspot for tourists and locals alike, you can stop by Hac Sa Beach for a barbecue or head over to the old Coloane Village and explore the famous Lord Stows Bakery to indulge in a few delicious egg tarts.
 There’s a hidden gem just ten minutes away from the bakery that deserves a truly special visit.

-Hon Kee Cafe Merendas de Lai Chi Vun Park, Coloane, open daily except Wednesdays from 7:00am to 6:00pm, +853 2888 2310
+Hon Kee Cafe Merendas de Lai Chi Vun Park, Coloane, +853 2888 2310